smallrye/smallrye-stork/docs/docs/service-registration/consul.md

 quarkus.stork.my-service.service-registrar.type=consul
 ```

 As with registration, deregistration relies on the service name.

+Note that standalone Stork does not handle automatic service deregistration.
+In contrast, the Quarkus Stork extension automatically deregisters service instances when the application terminates.